Tropical Island (2023)

 Analysis of Rhino UX

-Carrying out deep ethnographic research on a so-called 'hard skill' generated unique insights that challenged the status quo of pure rigour and hard work.
-Lack of improvement can’t be directly attributed to the absence of effort.
-My investigation of the Rhino Clubhouse revealed that struggling CADers’ biggest fear and frustration in Rhino is its secrets.
-In the outcome-driven Rhino clubhouse, secrets are just something that need to be known for them to be able to CAD.
-However, I argue that the process of uncovering secrets is a valuable experience in and of itself.
+My investigation revealed that struggling CADers' biggest fear and frustration in Rhino is its abundant secrets.
+In an outcome-driven Rhino, secrets are just something that need to be known to CAD.
+However, I argue that the process of uncovering secrets is a valuable experience in and of itself—a discovery-driven Rhino asks users to stop and smell the flowers.

 Outcome